 Eshikatiut Tshukuminu Innu-Natukuna Pavilion

-Located in the heart of the Innu community of Ekuanitshit, the Eshikatiut Tshukuminu Innu-Natukuna Pavilion was designed to provide permanent accommodation for two community organizations offering programs dedicated to the women of Ekuanitshit.
-Through a collaborative process involving public consultations and a series of meetings, the building’s program, plan and design were developed collaboratively with the community and members of the two groups that will occupy it.
+At the heart of the Innu community of Ekuanitshit, the Eshikatiut Tshukuminu Innu-Natukuna Pavilion was designed to permanently house two community organizations offering programs dedicated to the women of Ekuanitshit.
+Through a process of co-creation, through public consultations and meetings both local and virtual, the program, plan and design of the building were developed with the community and the members of the two groups who occupy it.

 The building was designed to be environmentally-friendly and promotes the use of wood in its construction, inline with the community’s values surrounding sustainability.
 Artwork by Innu artists will also be incorporated into the building’s architecture, and will celebrate Ekuanitshit’s talent and know-how in a unique and imaginative way.